Inferis/Inferis.github.io/content/posts/2015-11-01-no-sfo-to-fra-for-you.md

 {% tweet https://twitter.com/Inferis/status/660611152959836160 %}

-The chances of my bagage winding up with me, at the same time, on the same airport had drastically dropped by then I felt, but I'd worry about that later.
+The chances of my baggage winding up with me, at the same time, on the same airport had drastically dropped by then I felt, but I'd worry about that later.
 Boarding again was kinda funny, seeing familiar faces around you (since we had the exact same seats as before).
 Anyhow, I got settled again and waited for the airplane to start taxiing.

 But nope:

 {% tweet https://twitter.com/Inferis/status/660619698929733632 center %}

 Apparently the crews can only work for 16 hours in one stretch, which is an admirably large number to be fair.
 But given the time they needed to prepare the airplane, our delay and then the flight home we'd be royally over those 16 hours.
-It seems United had some problems finding a replacement crew so the flight was delayed with some 1400 minutes until the next day (with the same crew, I assume).
+It seems United had some problems finding a replacement crew so the flight was delayed by some 1400 minutes until the next day (with the same crew, I assume).

-And so they threw us back out of the secured zone to wait in line at the checkin desks for "rebooking" and accomodations for the night.
+And so they threw us back out of the secured zone to wait in line at the check-in desks for "rebooking" and accomodations for the night.
 That took a while, and it was all pretty orderly.
 The people helping us were very polite and helpful, no complaints there.
 It never pays of to be angry or arrogant in cases like this: the people helping you did not have a direct doing in the problem at hand.
 And in this case it was just a bad circumstance of a technical problem and regulations.
 That happens, I guess.

 I must say I was pretty pissed off at this moment though.
 My mental state had finally turned itself on getting back to Belgium and seeing my wife and kids a few hours later, and so this delay came as a very large disappointment.